rgomezp/minesweeper/README.md

 # minesweeper
-A recreation of the original game
+A recreation of the original game Minesweeper made from scratch!